flemay/3musketeers/docs/docs/patterns.md

 ## Docker-in-Docker (DinD)

-::: warning READ FIRST
+::: TIP DinD explained
-Before using Docker-in-Docker, be sure to read through [Jérôme Petazzoni's excellent blog post on the subject][linkDinD], where he outlines some of the pros and cons of doing so (and some nasty gotchas you might run into).
+Jérôme Petazzoni's excellent [blog post][linkDinD] on using Docker-in-Docker outlines some of the pros and cons of doing so (and some nasty gotchas you might run into).
+This 3 Musketeers pattern is about "The socket solution" described in his post.
 :::

-This pattern can be used if the host only provides Docker or runs your pipeline in containers.
-If you want to use the 3 Musketeers in your pipeline, you can then use a Docker image that has Make, Docker, and Compose: [flemay/musketeers][linkMusketeersImage].
+So far, the patterns were for host (environment) that provided access to Make, Docker (and daemon), and Compose.
+However, there are times when the environment that is provided is Docker containers with no access to Make, Docker, or Compose.
+The 3 Musketeers can still be applied when using a Docker image that provides Make, Docker (client), and Compose, such as [flemay/musketeers][linkMusketeersImage], given it has access to the Docker socket which allows Docker (client) to connect to the Docker engine.

 ![pattern-dind](./assets/diagrams-pattern-dind.svg)

-The project [docker-cookiecutter][linkCookiecutter] uses this pattern with the GitLab pipeline and the configuration looks like the following:
+An example is with GitLab CI.
+[It allows you to access Docker within a Docker container][linkGitLabDinD].
+A pipeline configuration would look like the following:

 ```yaml
 # .gitlab-ci.yml